RS550/To-Do-App/README.md

 - **Points & purchases** — completing a task earns points, which can be spent on hearts for your Blueberry companion (more purchasable visual assets — new Blueberry models, jar styles, star designs, and more — are planned)
 - **Progress tracking** showing completed vs. total tasks
 - **Flexible sorting** — switch between manual (drag-and-drop) order, priority, or due date without losing your original ordering
-- **Import / export** your task list as JSON, for backups or moving between devices — now fully covers points, purchases, and video preferences alongside tasks
+- **Import / export** your task list as JSON, for backups or moving between devices
 - **Reset to base** — restore the app to its default state from the Settings tab
 - **Persistent storage** — your data is saved to `localStorage`, so everything survives a page refresh
 - **Three views** via the nav bar: